 In general, high volume recruiting is needed when a company grows exponentially, during the holidays, or when opening a new location or office.

 There is no exact number that constitutes “high volume”.
-Instead, high volume recruiting is characterized by any number larger than normal.
-For some companies, this may be in the dozens, while others, like Amazon, could be in the ten-thousands.
+Instead, volume hiring or mass hiring is characterized by any number larger than normal.
+For some companies, this may be in the dozens, while others could be in the ten-thousands.

 Hiring in mass can feel daunting.
 When you’re trying to fill hundreds of positions at once, the typical challenges you face during recruiting are magnified.